shaka-project/shaka-player-history/README.md

 details of this stream formalized and revision-controlled.
 That said, if you want to fork it or run your own instances, please go ahead!

+We assume that the latest version of Shaka Streamer is installed.
+Please upgrade Streamer when you update this service.

 Note that before you install or run this, we have hard-coded certain details that you might want to adjust if you fork this to upload to another location or to visualize another repository: